jd12/web-creators-day3/warmupActivity/README.md

    You will need set it to not repeat.
 Add [left padding](https://www.w3schools.com/css/css_padding.asp) of 30px.
    ![Trillium H2](images/readmeImages/trilliumH2CSS.png)

-5. Copy the nav bar into the footer.
-Do not delete the nav bar at the top of the screen.
+5. Copy the nav bar into the footer. **DO NOT** delete the nav bar at the top of the screen.
 ![Nav Bar Updated](images/readmeImages/navbarUpdated.png)

 6. replace the navigation links **BELOW THE HEADER** with the images provided.